AdebayoIbrahim/feedbak-app-project/README.md

 ## Features

 - **Create Feedbacks:** User Can Create Feedback
-- **Rating Features for feedback:** When a feedback is being created You can Add a Rating to it ranging from 1-10
+- **Rating Features for feedback:** When a feedback is being created User can Add a Rating to it ranging from 1-10
 - **Editing Features:**
 - **Modern UI:**
 - **Delete Features:**